 After logging in, parents/guardians will see a student card with links to district tools specific to the student, such as Open Enrollment and the Elementary Progress Report (EPR).
 Each student will have a separate card.

 Read more about the new access process through EngageED.

-The FVE elementary progress report will not only give a standard-based report of all academic subject, but will include information on the following:
+The FVE elementary progress report will give a standard-based report of all academic subjects.

 “Exceeds” indicates a high level of achievement; it communicates that a student has a strong understanding of content/concepts/skills taught during the semester and can demonstrate understanding independently and with very few errors.

 “Meets” indicates that a student demonstrates understanding of content/concepts/skills most of the time and with limited support.
 Student makes few major errors or omissions when demonstrating concepts/skill.